Marrakech also called the “Red City” in Morocco is simply captivating

 Green landscapes: An exit point to the Ourika Valley

-If you want to take a break from the city in favor of the countryside, you’ll be happy to know that Marrakech is a departure point to the beautiful and lush Ourika Valley, which overlooks the High Atlas Mountains that boast the highest peak in Morocco, Mount Toubkal.
+If you want to take a break from the city in favor of the countryside, Marrakech is a departure point to the beautiful and lush Ourika Valley.
+The beautiful valley overlooks the High Atlas Mountains that boast the highest peak in Morocco, Mount Toubkal.

-On your way through the landscape that is full of rivers, you are likely to stop at Berber home and be impressed by simple authentic way of life that is zealously guarded by them.
+On your way through the landscape that is full of rivers, you are likely to stop at Berber home.
+You may be impressed by simple authentic way of life that is zealously guarded by them.
 When you stop, you can take a single photo, that will show all in one frame: a camel, hilly forests and snow-capped peaks.

 Try uploading the photo to your social networks and ask where it was taken.
 There are slim chances of anyone will be guessing correctly.
 Because who would believe that such landscapes exists, in Morocco.